 These are grants not loans, so they do not have to be repaid.
 This grant application period will be open from October 19, 2020 and ends November 20, 2020 (midnight or until funds are depleted).

 GRANT PURPOSE: HOW CAN THE FUNDS BE USED?

-The grants are intended to be used to cover operational and working capital expenses incurred during a forced business closure or curtailment due to COVID-19.
-Funds may only be used for expenses and are not to replace lost revenue.
+Grants funds are to be used to reimburse businesses for operational expenses incurred by Business Disruption as a result of the COVID-19 public health emergency.
+Funds may only be used to only to reimburse expenses and are not to replace lost revenue.
 Examples include:

-- Mortgage, rent, utility and insurance premium costs (Mortgage, rent, utility and insurance premium costs during the period the business is closed to follow any stay-at-home order.)
+*Mortgage, rent, utility and insurance premium costs (Mortgage, rent, utility and insurance premium costs during the period the business is closed or curtailed (from March 2020 thru the date of application submission).

-- Reopening costs (Costs incurred during a reopening process, including the additional business interruption resulting from any limiting of accessibility to the public; also costs for displaying and/or communicating state-based requirements for public access.)
+- *Reopening costs (Costs incurred during a reopening process from March, 2020 thru the date of application submission, including the additional business interruption resulting from any limiting of accessibility to the public; also costs for displaying and/or communicating state-based requirements for public access.)

-- Costs for safety measures (Operating costs for the purchase of items meant to protect the public and employees, such as masks and sanitizer; and other costs of implementing any required safety measures undertaken in order to reopen the business.)
+- *Costs for safety measures (Operating costs in March, 2020 thru the date of application submission for the purchase of items meant to protect the public and employees, such as masks and sanitizer; and other costs of implementing any required safety measures undertaken in order to reopen the business.)

-Grant recipients may use these funds to cover payroll during a closure, however, as with all expenses, recipients may not use these funds to cover expenses that have been or will be reimbursed by other means such as Federal or State funding or insurance proceeds.
+- *Payroll during a closure in March 2020 thru the date of application submission, however, as with all expenses, recipients may not use these funds to cover expenses that have been or will be reimbursed by other means such as Federal or State funding or insurance proceeds.

 GRANT RECIPIENTS: WHO IS ELIGIBLE?

-- Have had total revenue of less than $1 million on latest filed tax return (2019 or 2018 with a copy of the 2019 extension request)
+- Have had total revenue of less than $5 million on 2019 filed tax return.

 - Be physically located within the boundaries of St. Lucie County, Florida.